PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Pigeon Ruby

-This is a WIP [Pigeon Protocol] client written in Ruby.
+This is a WIP [Pigeon Protocol](https://tildegit.org/PigeonProtocolConsortium/protocol_spec) client written in Ruby.

 # Caveats

+ * Probably does not work on Windows, but testers are welcome to try it out.
+Please let me know how it goes.
  * Blobs are not included in bundles yet.
  * Not published to RubyGems yet (see installation instructions below)
  * Not thread safe, never will be.
-Single user only.
+This implementation is intended for a single user and makes many design tradeoffs around that use case.
  * Bundle works, but is inefficient.
 Will optimize after proof of concept.

 # Installation